Kazuhiko Torishima: Influence on fiction

-Masakazu Katsura credits Torishima with coming up with ideas for Video Girl Ai.
+Torishima said he was disappointed when Masakazu Katsura told him he wanted to draw a transforming superhero manga.
+He explained that science fiction works in television with its special effects, but it does not come across visually in manga.
+So Torishima proposed making it a school story involving girls and asked the artist to make the main character more realistic and familiar to readers, resulting in Wing-Man.
+Katsura credited Torishima with coming up with ideas for Video Girl Ai.
 It was Torishima who brought Tetsuo Hara the offer from Capcom to create the character designs for the video game Saturday Night Slam Masters.

 Torishima has been parodied often in many manga series serialized in Weekly Shōnen Jump.
 The most notable being the character Dr. Mashirito in Toriyama's Dr. Slump, who serves as the series' most prominent antagonist and has the same name as the editor but with the syllables reversed.
-He also inspired other manga characters such as Matoriv in Dragon Quest: Dai no Daibōken, Torishiman in Tottemo!
-Luckyman, and the character King Bonbi in the board game Momotaro Dentetsu.

-Direct parodies of Torishima appear in Kinnikuman written by the duo Yudetamago and Bakuman by Tsugumi Ohba and Takeshi Obata.
+He also inspired other manga characters such as Matoriv in Dragon Quest: The Adventure of Dai, Torishiman in Tottemo!
+Luckyman, and Doctor Mashirito in I Become a Gedoh-Man. by Shinji Hiramatsu.
+A direct parody of Torishima appears in Bakuman by Tsugumi Ohba and Takeshi Obata.
+When asked for his opinion on why he has been parodied so much, Torishima suggested it might be because his frankness and exuberance makes him easy to turn into a character, or, that some people were afraid to argue with him at work and used the parodies to get revenge and vent frustration.